ToposInstitute/RelationalThinking-Book/_sources/chp5-graph-gluing.md

 ```
 We know that each embedding has an arrows map and vertices map.
 The commuting diagram tells us that:

-1. For any vertex in Graph-1 (drawn as the little blue ball), applying the green embedding to it produces a vertex in Graph-3 (green circle surrounding the black circle).
-Or applying the red embedding produces a vertex in Graph-2 (red circle surrounding the black circle); applying the yellow embedding to this vertex produces a vertex in Graph-3 (yellow circle surrounding the red circle).
-Because the diagram commutes, both the vertices in Graph-3 are the same.
+1. For any vertex in `overlap` (drawn as the little blue ball), applying the green embedding to it produces a vertex in `graph B` (green circle surrounding the black circle).
+Or applying the red embedding produces a vertex in `graph A` (red circle surrounding the black circle); applying the yellow embedding to this vertex produces a vertex in `graph B` (yellow circle surrounding the red circle).
+Because the diagram commutes, both the vertices in `graph B` are the same.

 ```{image} assets/Ch3/2-same-vertex-2.png
 :alt: Whoopsy!